 The links to external Websites and their content shall not be prejudged and Lakefront Optometry will in no way be held responsible for any direct or indirect prejudice that may result from gaining access to and usage of said sites.

 Lakefront Optometry draws the attention of the user to the fact that all communication transmitted through this Website remains in the public domain and not the private domain.
-OSI cannot accept responsibility for the security of the transmission of information.
+Lakefront Optometry cannot accept responsibility for the security of the transmission of information.

 The confidentiality and integrity of the information circulating over the internet cannot be ensured.
 Lakefront Optometry cannot accept responsibility in the case that data contained on this site is intercepted.